 To obtain a bounding box around our model in model space (the space the model is created in i.e. with 0,0,0 normally at the centre of the model in your art package, for more information see : XNA Matrix) we need to go through all the vertices in the model keeping a track of the minimum and maximum x, y and z positions.
-This gives us two corners of the box from which all the other corners can be calculated since the box is aligned along the axis (hence it is known as an Axis Aligned Bounding Box or AABB for short).
+This gives us two corners of the box from which all other corners can be calculated since the box is aligned along the axis (known as an Axis Aligned Bounding Box or AABB for short).

 Since each model is made from a number of mesh we need to calculate minimum and maximum values from the vertex positions for each mesh.
-The ModelMesh object in XNA is split into parts which in turn provides access to the buffer holding the vertex data (VertexBuffer) from which we can obtain a copy of the vertices using the GetData call.
-(Note that the reason a mesh has parts is because it may use differerent materials per part but for bounding box creation we are not bothered about that so we look through all parts in the mesh).
+The ModelMesh object in XNA provides access to the buffer holding the vertex (VertexBuffer) from which we can obtain a copy of the vertices using the GetData call.
+The GetData call is a generic function which allows us to provide a vertex type.

 foreach (ModelMesh mesh in m_model.Meshes)